komar41/vigma/notebooks/README.md

 - `file_dir (str)`: The directory where the TRC/MAT/C3D file is located.
 - `patient_id (str)`: The ID of the patient.
 - `trial_no (int)`: The trial number.
+- `replace (bool)` [<span style="color:red">optional</span>]: If set to True, it will overwrite the existing CSV file.
+If False or not provided, the function will create a new CSV file.

 **Returns:**